-Acid Stain vs. Water Based Stain-

 There are other concrete stains like some that are mixed with acetone.
 Acetone stains have a generic look to them since they don’t migrate deep into the concrete since the acetone evaporates so quickly.
 The acetone can also cause flash fires when applied to interior spaces.
 Acetone is also finger nail polish remover so don’t get it on the trim!

 A concrete artisan in your area can help you decide on what concrete stain is right for your property.
 The concrete preparation and picking the right topcoat is just as important as deciding on the right stain.
 A professional can help you with all of these decisions and more so get started today.
-If you’re in the greater Sacramento area contact Sweet Concrete and Tile llc. for all of your concrete staining needs.
+If you’re in the greater Treasure Valley area contact Sweet Concrete for all of your concrete staining needs.
 May the floors be with you!

 Click here to see our water based stain color chart.